HeHaodong2004/HeHaodong2004.github.io/_portfolio/portfolio-2.md

 We demonstrated CogniPlan's effectiveness in both **exploration** and **point-goal navigation** tasks, significantly outperforming state-of-the-art planners across challenging benchmark datasets and realistic indoor scenarios **without any finetuning**.

-Moreover, we extended this approach to **visibility-based pursuit-evasion tasks**, where robots must cooperate to detect intelligent and evasive targets under extreme uncertainty, validating the method's generality and scalability.